 Move your legs if you are not mobile for a long period of time (a general guideline is that the less time you are immobile the better, but try to move your legs at least every 4 hours).
 However, this will vary depending on individual risk factors.
 This can prevent blood from pooling in your legs and developing into a DVT (Deep Vein Thrombosis) or blood clot, especially during a long journey or after surgery.

 What over the counter medications should I avoid?

-Non-steroidal anti-inflammatories such as Ibuprofen, Naproxen and Diclofenac
+avoid taking non-steroidal anti-inflammatories such as Ibuprofen, Naproxen and Diclofenac

-Consult your GP or usual healthcare professional for advice if you regularly take aspirin, whether prescribed by the GP or over the counter.
+consult your GP or usual healthcare professional for advice if you regularly take aspirin, whether prescribed by the GP or over the counter.

 These can all increase your risk of bleeding.

 If you are going to take any other medication, including herbal medicines, please make sure that the person providing them knows that you are taking anticoagulant medication.
 Multivitamins are generally safe.